Walnuts are packed with lots of antioxidants, protein, fibre and healthy fats

 So now we see, walnuts along with being high in calories and fats are also dense in nutrients and provide healthy fats for your heart.
-It is a very good option as a snack in-between the meals which is healthier in compared to wafers, cookies or any other simple carbohydrate foods.
+It is a very good option as a snack in-between the meals which is healthier in comparison to wafers, cookies or any other simple carbohydrate foods.

-Walnuts are packed with lots of antioxidants, protein, fiber, and healthy fats.
+Walnuts are packed with lots of antioxidants, protein, fibre and healthy fats.
 They are high in omega-3 fats compared to other nuts.
 They are beneficial for your health in numerous ways, from helping your heart to reducing inflammation.
 Let’s check few important benefits of walnuts:

 The Polyphenols in walnuts help reduce inflammation which can be helpful in conditions like asthma, arthritis, heart diseases etc.

-This energy and nutrition packed nut can help in weight loss when taken in proper proportions.
-These are calorie dense, hence gives you the feeling of fullness and can reduce the appetite helping in weight management.
+This energy and nutrition-packed nut can help in weight loss when taken in proper proportions.
+These are calorie-dense, hence gives you the feeling of fullness and can reduce the appetite helping in weight management.

 Studies have linked not just the prevention but also suppression of growth of cancer on eating walnuts every day.
 Credit goes to the polyphenol and Omega-3 fatty acids that have anti-cancer properties.

-It goes without saying that any food which is so nutrient-dense like walnuts is considered as a superfood as it helps to boost your immunity.
+It goes without saying that any food which is so nutrient-dense like walnuts is considered as a ‘superfood’ as it helps to boost your immunity.

 The fiber in walnuts helps your bowels function properly and improve the health of the digestive system.

 Going through so many benefits you might have made up your mind to eat walnuts every day or thinking about various recipes where you can incorporate them.
 In either case, you should remember that anything good also if overconsumed can lead to side effects.
-Some of the side-effects includes:
+Some of the side-effects include: